Coming Sunday, May 21, 2017

 1 p.m. to 2:30 p.m.
 Wildflower Hike, Susan Schwartz, of Friends of Five Creeks, will lead an easy one-hour walk along the ridge, offering fabulous views as well as a chance to learn about native flowers, grasslands, oak forests, and coastal scrub.
 Meet at the King Court trailhead.
 Moderate.
 Hike ends at the Regency Court trailhead, where you can join the 2:30 p.m.
 Tree Hike, or return to the starting point with a car shuttle.

 2 p.m. to 3 p.m.
-The Northern California Geological Society will lead a Short Geology Walk to get a close-up look of the former Hutchinson Quarry (the present day Recycling Center), whose stone face reveals much that is surprising about the Bay Area’s bumptious geological past.
+A Geology Talk led by The Northern California Geological Society will a close-up look of the former Hutchinson Quarry (the present day Recycling Center), whose stone face reveals much that is surprising about the Bay Area’s bumptious geological past.
+Easy walk.

 2:30 p.m. to 3:30 p.m.
 Tree Hike.
 Ralph Boniello of the Tree Commission leads a family-friendly tour of the Hillside Area’s trees, from live oaks to exotics.
 Meet at Regency Court trailhead.
 Hike ends at the Meadow.
 Moderate.